pipelight/doc.pipelight/guide/why.md

       {
         name: "build",
         commands: ["yarn install", "yarn build"]
-        // See ?!
-Here are your bash commands! :D
       }
     ],
+    triggers: [
-    trigger: {
+      {
-      branches: ["main"],
+        branches: ["master", "main"],
         actions: ["push"]
       }
+    ]
   }
 ];
 ```

-It runs the pipeline as a cascade like:
-pipelines -> steps -> commands

-It stops whenever a step/command fails and return a verbose logs with stacktrace.

-## Furthermore

-If you still cannot figure out how this globally works.
-Read further.

-Or if I wasn't clear enough, please tell me.
+I won't make the affront to explain you how a pipeline works.
+But it sticks to standards raised by most known CICD tools (Drone.io, Gitlab CICD...)
+The normal execution flow stops whenever a command fails. (pipeline -> step -> command)